How to Apply for Scholarships

 What else you can include on the application

-Provide narratives to be considered for these scholarships—minimum 400 words to maximum one page, including your name and NU ID in the header.
+Provide narratives to be considered for these scholarships: 400-800 words, including your name and NU ID in the header.

 Funding for experiential learning (global learning/education abroad, internships, research) is no longer part of the regular scholarship application.
 The new process will be linked to when established in November.